ari-language/ari/README.md

 Produce "symbol types", which are equivalent to whatever type is associated with `symbol` in the current scope.

-Symbols are implicitly labelled by their name when used once (unlabelled) within the same scope.
-This implicit label can be shadowed by explicit labels in the same scope.

 #### Value expressions

 In ari, all types are implicitly bound to a corresponding runtime